 You now have the following rights under data protection laws.
-If you have a request under any of these rights, you may make that either verbally or in writing: however, in order to help us deal with your request properly, we recommend that you complete our online Subject Access Request Contact Form
+If you have a request under any of these rights, you may make a Subject Access Request.

 - The right to be informed about how we collect and use your personal information, through privacy notices such as this.

 - The right to request information we hold about you.
 This is known as a Subject Access Request and is free of charge.
 We must respond within one month, although this can be extended to three months if the information is complex.
 There is more information about how to make a Subject Access Request here.

 - The right to rectification.
 You are entitled to have your information rectified if it is factually inaccurate or incomplete.
 We must respond to your request within one month.
 If we decide to take no action, we will tell you why and let you know about your right of complaint to the UK Information Commissioner

 - The right to erasure.
 You have the right to ask us to delete your information or stop using it.
 It will not always be possible for us to comply with your request, for example, if we have a legal obligation to keep the information.
 If we decide to take no action, we will tell you why and let you know about your right of complaint to the UK Information Commissioner.